Operator Precedence and Associativity in C

-Operator precedence determines which operator is performed first in an expression with more than one operators with different precedence.
+Operator precedence determines which operation is performed first in an expression with more than one operators with different precedence.

 For example: Solve